kubedb/cli/docs/concepts/mongodb.md

 ### spec.doNotPause
-`spec.doNotPause` is an optional field that tells KubeDB operator that if this Elasticsearch object is deleted, whether it should be reverted automatically.
+`spec.doNotPause` is an optional field that tells KubeDB operator that if this MongoDB object is deleted, whether it should be reverted automatically.
 This should be set to `true` for production databases to avoid accidental deletion.
-If not set or set to false, deleting a Elasticsearch object put the database into a dormant state.
+If not set or set to false, deleting a MongoDB object put the database into a dormant state.
 THe StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
 This allows user to resume the database later.

 ### spec.monitor
-To learn how to monitor Elasticsearch databases, please visit [here](/docs/concepts/monitoring.md).
+To learn how to monitor MongoDB databases, please visit [here](/docs/concepts/monitoring.md).

 ### spec.resources